 Double Wood offers a simple, quality Berberine supplement that contains 500mg of pure berberine HCl.

 Double Wood includes a streamlined formula that’s soy-, gluten-, and GMO-free.
-Their products are third-party tested and made in a GMP-certified facility.
+The company's products are third-party tested and made in a GMP-certified facility.
 Take 20% off your first order when you sign up for the newsletter.

 Winner: Puritan’s Pride

 Determining the cost of a supplement requires more than looking at the listed price.
-Whether or not a company offers subscription or bulk deals, shipping costs, the number of servings, and the price per serving of a supplement all determine how much you’ll pay.
+Subscription or bulk deals, shipping costs, the number of servings, and the price per serving of a supplement all determine how much you’ll pay.
 We also consider a supplement’s customer service policies for things like returns when evaluating a supplement’s cost, so you can rest assured knowing you can get your money back in case it doesn’t agree with you.

-Puritan’s Pride has centered their brand on their unique way of getting you extremely low prices, and their berberine supplement is no exception.
+Puritan’s Pride has centered its brand on its unique way of getting you low prices, and the company’s berberine supplement is no exception.
 For every bottle you purchase, you’ll get two of the same size for free.
-While it looks like they charge roughly as much as competitors, slicing this price into thirds reveals fantastic savings.
-Plus, each bottle contains six times the servings.
-When you can join their subscription program for an additional 5% off, and they have the longest return window on our list at 90 days.
+While it looks like Puritan’s Pride charges roughly as much as competitors, slicing this price into thirds reveals excellent savings.
+You can join its subscription program for an additional 5% off, and the company has one the longest return windows on our list at 90 days.
 There are tradeoffs that come with the lower price tag, but if you’re on a tight budget and don’t have a kitchen scale for measuring powders, Puritan’s Pride is a solid pick.

 To help you break down the differences between our top products, we’ve put together a chart mapping all of their most important features.
 Check it out below.